BioCosmo-world/website/content/event/LifeSciencesPioneer/20220507Zhouruhong/index.md

 #   Otherwise, set `projects = []`.
 projects:
 ---
-BioCosmo is honored to invite Professor Zhou Ruhong, Dean of the Higher Education Institute and the School of Life Sciences at Zhejiang University, to give an academic lecture on "Artificial Intelligence and Biomedical Science" to kick off the first session of the Distinguished Lecture Series in Life Sciences.
-He will share the latest developments in the intersection of life sciences and computation.
+To address these questions, BioCosmo is honored to invite Prof. Ruhong Zhou, Dean of the Higher Education Institute and the School of Life Sciences at Zhejiang University.
+He will share his insights on the latest developments in the intersection of life sciences and computation in his academic lecture titled "Artificial Intelligence and Biomedical Science".
+This lecture marks the beginning of the Master Lecture Series in Life Sciences, an event that is not to be missed.
+Join us on May 7th, 2022, from 1:00 PM to 3:00 PM, to gain invaluable knowledge and insights from one of the most distinguished scholars in the field.
+The lecture will be held online for your convenience.

 Check out our lecture recording on Youtube Channel: [BioCosmo](https://www.youtube.com/watch?v=8PFPKMbbOcs)